aiven/devportal/docs/products/mysql/howto/create-tables-without-primary-keys.rst

 Create new tables without primary keys
 ======================================

-Depending on when your Aiven for MySQL service has been created, it may by default not allow creating new tables without primary keys.
+If you Aiven for MySQL was created after 2020-06-03, then by default your Aiven for MySQL does not allow creating new tables without primary keys.
+You can check this by following those steps:

+#.
+Select the Aiven for MySQL service that you want to check.
+#.
+On the **Overview** tab, in the **Advanced configuration** section, click **Change**.
+#.
+Find the ``mysql.sql_require_primary_key`` parameter

+If you ``mysql.sql_require_primary_key`` is enabled, then your Aiven for MySQL does not allow to create new tables without primary keys.

-When creating tables without primary keys is not allowed, you will get the following error message:
+When this ``mysql.sql_require_primary_key`` is enabled, you won't be able to create tables without primary keys.
+You will get the following error message:

 .. code::
     Unable to create or change a table without a primary key, when the system variable 'sql_require_primary_key' is set.
 Add a primary key to the table or unset this variable to avoid this message.
 Note that tables without a primary key can cause performance problems in row-based replication, so please consult your DBA before changing this setting.